DEVELOPMENT TOOLS

 • Allows defining one-time tasks in YAML configuration that run exactly once in production (useful for database fixes)

-5. Automatic Code Refactoring for Shopware Upgrades
+5. Automatic Code Fixes for Shopware Upgrades

 Why upgrading Shopware versions is challenging